authenticvision/mobile-sdk-nativescript/README.md

 * The Android wrapper is likewise pure TypeScript using Android's Intents API for starting the scan and retrieving its results. `App_Resources/Android/AndroidManifest.xml` adds optional permissions.
 * The frontend's `scan-view-model.ts` accesses the platform-agnostic interface in `index.common.ts`, which is implemented by either `index.android.ts` or `index.ios.ts`.

-## Limitations and Caveats
+## Caveats

-* "Custom scan" mode only, this won't display websites after a scan has completed.
+* Only the "custom scan" mode is implemented.
+This plugin won't display websites after a scan has completed.
 Applications that integrate the AV SDK tend to handle this by themselves anyway.
 * The AV SDK will request permission from the OS as fallback here, but for user flow and error handling it is usually better to do it within your application.